ProjectiveC/ProjectiveC.github.io/_posts/2015-04-25-singleton.md

 <br />

 #### Concepts:
 Who hasn't faced a question about design patterns in an interview?
 This problem can be followed after a general enquiry about the common design patterns.
-As most people have the singleton code memorised, we can ask the candidate to write the alternate code snippet for ```dispatch_once```, even strike up with a discussion about GCD functions.
+As most people have the singleton code memorised, we can ask the candidate to write the alternate code snippet for ```dispatch_once``` and then strike up a discussion about GCD functions.